-Statement Page
+Page

-Report of Independent Registered Public Accounting Firm F-2
+F-2

-Balance Sheet as of December 31, 2010 F-3
+F-3

-Notes to Balance Sheet F-4
+F-4

 Report of Independent Registered Public Accounting Firm

 The Stockholder TPG Specialty Lending, Inc.:

 We have audited the accompanying balance sheet of TPG Specialty Lending, Inc. (a development stage company) as of December 31, 2010.
 This financial statement is the responsibility of the Company's management.
 Our responsibility is to express an opinion on this financial statement based on our audit.